Management

 Add Pipeline to Connection:

-- Click on connection line between device and target
+- Click the connection node between device and target

 - Data flows through: Device → Pipeline → Target